Mayor Lenny Curry answers your questions about JEA sale

 Mayor Lenny Curry stopped by "The Morning Show" on Wednesday for another question and answer session about the latest topics affecting Jacksonville.

-Jennifer Waugh asked him about an overnight attack on two city firefighters and the City Council's decision late Tuesday to move up a deadline for adult arcades to shut down.
+Jennifer Waugh asked him about an overnight attack on two city firefighters, the City Council's decision late Tuesday to move up a deadline for adult arcades to shut down and some recent I-TEAM investigations.

 She also asked him several viewer questions submitted through 4 Your Info about the potential sale of JEA, the city-owned utility.